Cultural references to donkeys: Literature and film

 In contrast to Grecian works, donkeys were portrayed in Biblical works as symbols of service, suffering, peace and humility.
 They are also associated with the theme of wisdom in the Hebrew Bible's story of Balaam's ass, and are seen in a positive light through the story of Jesus riding into Jerusalem on a donkey.
 By the 19th century, the donkey was portrayed with more positive attributes by popular authors.
 William Wordsworth portrayed the donkey as loyal and patient in his 1819 poem Peter Bell:A Tale, using the donkey as a Christian symbol.
 Robert Louis Stevenson in Travels with a Donkey (1879), portrays the animal as a stubborn beast of burden.
 Sympathetic portrayals return in Juan Ramon Jimenez's Platero and I. The melancholy Eeyore in Winnie the Pooh (first published in 1926) is arguably the most famous donkey in Western literature.
 In G. K. Chesterton's 1927 poem, The Donkey, the animal deprecates himself as "the tattered outlaw of the Earth" but finally reveals his moment of glory on the first Palm Sunday.

 Donkeys were featured in literature during the 20th century, including in George Orwell's 1951 Animal Farm, where Benjamin the donkey is portrayed as a resilient and loyal friend to Boxer the horse, as well as being wise, but he is also shown to be cynical about change and, like Eeyore, is resigned to his lot not improving.
 Puzzle is a well-meaning but easily manipulated donkey in C. S. Lewis's 1956 The Last Battle.
 Brighty is the central character of the 1953 children's novel and 1967 film Brighty of the Grand Canyon.
-Donkeys are portrayed in film including the 1940 Disney animated films Fantasia and Pinocchio, where the Coachman and his henchmen turn boys into donkeys in Pleasure Island, and in the segment of Beethoven's Symphony No. 6, also known as The Pastoral Symphony a unicorn donkey named Jacchus with Bacchus and is attacked by Zeus.
+Donkeys are portrayed in film including the 1940 Walt Disney animated films Fantasia and Pinocchio, where The Coachman and his henchmen turn boys into donkeys in Pleasure Island, and in the segment of Ludwig van Beethoven's Symphony No. 6, also known as The Pastoral Symphony a unicorn donkey named Jacchus with Bacchus and is attacked by Zeus.
 A donkey is featured as the main figure in the 1966 film Au hasard Balthazar by Robert Bresson, and, is given a life path of Christian symbolism.
 The major character Donkey, voiced by Eddie Murphy, features significantly within the Shrek film franchise.
 The logo and brand identity of popular YouTuber Videogamedunkey features a cartoon donkey.